rajatk36/HYBRID-FUSION-MENTAL-HEALTH-CHAT-SUPPORT-AI-AGENT/README.md

 ---

-**Disclaimer**: MITR AI is designed to supplement, not replace, professional mental health care.
+**Disclaimer**: It is designed to supplement, not replace, professional mental health care.
 Always consult with qualified healthcare providers for serious mental health concerns.